 If your phone is damaged or breaks down, some insurers will try to repair it or provide a refurbished phone rather than giving you a replacement.

 If you’re looking to insure your teenage son or daughter’s phone, you might struggle to find cover for them if they’re under 16 (or 18 in some cases).

 Is it value for money?

-But remember, value for money isn’t just about price.
+Value for money isn’t just about price.
 Always check exactly what you’re getting for your money and whether it’s suitable for your needs.